 - Sesame Street: Madlenka is thought to have a cold but in reality she only sneezed once.
 Also Telly's joke "Knock Knock", "Who's There?''
 "Atch" "Atch who?"
 "Sorry you're sneezing.
 Have you got a cold?"

 - Star Trek: The Next Generation: When Data is practicing sneezing, Wesley Crusher asks if he has a cold.
 Which is strange as Data is an android and colds do not exist in the 24th Century.

 - Little Princess: Princess catches a cold and at the end she thinks the adults are sick as they all sneeze once.

-- Harry And His Bucketful Of Dinosaurs: At the end of a Sick Episode appropriately titled Achoo, Steggy (the shyest of the bunch) says he is finally sick because he sneezed once.
+- Harry and His Bucket Full of Dinosaurs: At the end of a Sick Episode appropriately titled Achoo, Steggy (the shyest of the bunch) says he is finally sick because he sneezed once.

 - Hanas Helpline: Maggie sneezes, Hana thinks she has a cold, then Hana sneezes and believes she has caught Maggie's "cold".

 - In the My Friends Tigger & Pooh episode "Darby, Solo Sleuth" it is confirmed that Roo, Tigger, Pooh, Beaver and Eeyore really do have colds but Rabbit, Darby and Buster only sneeze once and are thought by Darby to have colds.